Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 If a course is taught by more than one instructor (excluding guest speakers from other universities or industry), is permission to disseminate results needed from everyone or only the course coordinator?

-All instructors assigned to the course must grant permission for course evaluation results to be disseminated to students.
+All instructors assigned to the course must not object to access for course evaluation results to be disseminated to students.

 How are course evaluations used as part of tenure and promotion?
 Can the students' written comments be made available to a departmental re-appointment or tenure committee?